-We currently have an estimated 1.68 million visitors annually.
+We currently have an estimated 1.87 million/ visitors annually.
 A third of those visitors, and two thirds of international visitors, say that National Park status is an important influence in their decision to visit.
-However, it’s crucial that visitors don’t undermine the very things that attract them in the first place – landscape, wildlife, culture, tranquility.
-With this in mind, the key principle that shapes our tourism work is:
+However, it’s crucial that visitors don’t undermine the very things that attract them in the first place – landscape, wildlife, culture, tranquillity.

-In 2014, the Cairngorms National Park Authority commissioned a third, year-long visitor survey and the results are now available.
-The survey is carried out every five years and provides information on:
+In 2014, the Cairngorms National Park Authority commissioned its third, year-long visitor survey and the results are available.

-We’ve produced a summary infographic (PDF – 1.8MB) showing some of the key facts and figures as well as a full report presentation with more details and analyses.
+We’ve produced a summary infographic (PDF – 1.8MB) showing some of the key facts and figures as well as a full report presentation with more details and analysis.

 If you’re interested in finding out more, or would like to have access to the full datasets, please contact Heather Trench on 01479 870545.